abhishekshah3010/LanguageClassifier/README.md

 - With depth set to 1, of all the examples only one example was classified wrongly.
 It can be easily fixed by just tuning in the features.

-Decision tree parameter settings
-	For changing depth, assign new value to depth variable in dtTrain function.
+- Decision tree parameter settings: For changing depth, assign new value to depth variable in dtTrain function.

 AdaBoost: